 True brew in the Twin Cities

-Craft breweries are popping up all over, offering tours and tap rooms.
+Craft breweries are popping up all over, offering taprooms, music and food trucks.

 It used to be that rebellious young men started garage bands.
-Now, they're starting garage breweries.
+Now, they start garage breweries.

-Miller and Bud may rule the beer world, but craft brewers are its rock stars.
-At first, they made their own, getting supplies from St. Paul's Northern Brewer (“Good beer is your right'').
+Bud, Coors and Miller may rule the beer world, but craft brewers are its rock stars.
+At first, they made their own, getting supplies from St. Paul's Northern Brewer ("good beer is your right'').

 Summit Brewing has supplied the Twin Cities with good beer since 1986.
 But in 2006, Surly led a second, edgier wave of microbreweries that stirred the pot with heaps of hops, exotic malts and beers named Furious, Abrasive and Cynic.

 The fans who loved them became known as Surly Nation and pushed the so-called "Surly bill,'' which passed in 2011 and allows Minnesota breweries to sell their own beer on the premises.